zk/clojuredocs/README.md

   way too slow.
 It would be nice to experiment with embedding vars and doing search directly in the js
 * Listing of clojure training / classes / events on home page
+* Stand-alone example page, maybe have the var info (signature, doc string, etc) at the top.